pulumi/docs/reference/pkg/python/pulumi_aws/glue/index.md

 <dl class="attribute">
 <dt id="pulumi_aws.glue.CatalogTable.storage_descriptor">
 <code class="descname">storage_descriptor</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.glue.CatalogTable.storage_descriptor" title="Permalink to this definition">¶</a></dt>
 <dd><p>A storage descriptor object containing information about the physical storage of this table.
-You can refer to the [Glue Developer Guide](<a class="reference external" href="https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html#aws-glue-api-catalog-tables-StorageDescriptor">https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html#aws-glue-api-catalog-tables-StorageDescriptor</a>) for a full explanation of this object.</p>
+You can refer to the <a class="reference external" href="https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html#aws-glue-api-catalog-tables-StorageDescriptor">Glue Developer Guide</a> for a full explanation of this object.</p>
 </dd></dl>

 <dl class="attribute">